 Trp can be converted into serotonin (5-hytdroxytryptamine (5-HT) which can act as a neurotransmitter that lets brain talk to other cells to regulate things like mood, appetite, sleep regulation, bone metabolism, and GI motility.
 And, in the brain’s pineal glad, it can be further converted into melatonin (N-acetyl-5-methoxytryptamine).
 As the “gland” in pineal gland suggests, melatonin is a hormone.
 It helps regulates sleep & wakefulness

-It’s only made in the pineal gland and the retina, not other places in your body because the other places don’t make the needed enzyme (reaction mediator/speed-upper).
+It’s only made in the pineal gland and the retina and a couple others, but not most places in your body because the other places don’t make the needed enzyme (reaction mediator/speed-upper).
 The pineal gland is a tiny gland in the middle of your brain and it secrete melatonins into blood & cerebrospinal fluid (brain juice).
 This synthesis & secretion increases during the dark period of day, so you get sleepy at night.

 And you get the turkey makes you sleepy myth you probably heard around Thanksgiving.
 So let’s tackle it.
 1st of all, turkey doesn’t have any more tryptophan than other meats (cheese actually has even more).
 2nd of all, when you eat Turkey at Thanksgiving, you’re probably eating a lot more than just Turkey – likely you’re also eating a lot of carbs.
 And this leads to the release of a hormone called insulin.
 It’s mainly known for its role in telling cells to let in and use glucose (blood sugar) (it’s either not produced enough or not well-recognized in patients with diabetes).
 But it also has the role of telling cells to let in LNAAs, which, you might remember, in addition to Trp also includes Tyr, Phe, Ile, Leu, Val, and Met. note: some sources also include His in the list